open-telemetry/opentelemetry-swift/README.md

 - `Logging Tracer` -  Simple api implementation of a Tracer that logs every api call
 - `Simple Exporter` - Shows the Jaeger an Stdout exporters in action using a MultiSpanExporter
+- `Prometheus Sample` - Shows the Prometheus exporter reporting metrics to a Prometheus instance